By: Posted on Published:

 I’ve always had this massive fear of death.
 I remember attending a funeral as a young child at a Catholic church.
 The smell of the incense still lingers when I think back to that funeral.
 Fast forward to my tween years, I spent numerous weekends with my dad – visiting his mom as she was dying from lung cancer.
 Watching someone who is slowly dying was such a difficult thing to witness.

-A few months ago, I made myself watch the Netflix documentary about caring for people in hospice.
+A few months ago, I made myself watch the Netflix documentary, End Game about caring for people in hospice.
 It was a morbid but endearing look at the end of life.
 Why would I put myself thru this?
 My friend Mozella had died shortly before.
-So had Sean’s step-grandpa.
+So had Sean’s grandfather.
 I want to get over this fear of death as it’s inevitable.

 After Mozella’s funeral – I jokingly have told friends how I want my funeral.
 Do I want a funeral?
 No time soon but it will happen – and you might as well put your requests in, right?
 Remember friends – tambourine!